graphql-java-generator/graphql-maven-plugin-project/README.md

 It's a work in progress.
 But the generated code is already ready to use.

+### Things to change

+- GraphQL interfaces may not be an interface in Java, as we have to be able to map JSON to it.

 ### What the plugin can't manage (as of its current state)

 - Fragment in graphql queries